openstack-archive/devstack-gate/README.md

 that type should be kept ready, and each provider has a parameter specifying the maximum number of machines allowed to be running on that provider.
 Within those bounds, the job attempts to keep the requested number of machines up and ready to go at all times.
+When a machine is spun up and found to be accessible, it as added to Jenkins as a slave machine with one executor and a tag like "devstack-foo" (eg, "devstack-oneiric" for oneiric image types).
 The Jenkins job that does this is devstack-launch-vms.
 It is also a matrix job that runs for all configured providers.

 When a proposed change is approved by the core reviewers, Jenkins triggers the devstack gate test itself.
-This job runs the devstack-vm-gate.sh script which checks out code from all of the involved repositories, merges the proposed change, fetches the next available VM from the pool that matches the image type that should be tested (eg, oneiric) using the devstack-vm-fetch.py script, rsyncs the Jenkins workspace (including all the source code repositories) to the VM, installs a devstack configuration file, and invokes devstack.
+This job runs on one of the previously configured "devstack-foo" nodes and invokes the devstack-vm-gate-wrap.sh script which checks out code from all of the involved repositories, and merges the proposed change.
+That script then calls devstack-vm-gate.sh which installs a devstack configuration file, and invokes devstack.
 Once devstack is finished, it runs exercise.sh which performs some basic integration testing.
 After everything is done, the script copies all of the log files back to the Jenkins workspace and archives them along with the console output of the run.
-If testing was successful, it deletes the node.
 The Jenkins job that does this is the somewhat awkwardly named gate-integration-tests-devstack-vm.

-If testing fails, the machine is not immediately deleted.
-It's kept around for 24 hours in case it contains information critical to understanding what's wrong.
+To prevent a node from being used for a second run, there is a job named devstack-update-inprogress which is triggered as a parameterized build step from gate-interation-tests-devstack-vm.
+It is passed the name of the node on which the gate job is running, and it disabled that node in Jenkins by invoking devstack-vm-inprogress.py.
+The currently running job will continue, but no new jobs will be scheduled for that node.

+Similarly, when the node is finished, a parameterized job named devstack-update-complete (which runs devstack-vm-delete.py) is triggered as a post-build action.
+It removes the node from Jenkins and marks the VM for later deletion.

 In the future, we hope to be able to install developer SSH keys on VMs from failed test runs, but for the moment the policies of the providers who are donating test resources do not permit that.
 However, most problems can be diagnosed from the log data that are copied back to Jenkins.
-There is a script that cleans up old images and VMs that runs once per hour.
+There is a script that cleans up old images and VMs that runs frequently.
 It's devstack-vm-reap.py and is invoked by the Jenkins job devstack-reap-vms.

 How to Debug a Devstack Gate Failure
 ====================================